Yeongie/Lab03-DatapathControlUnit/README.md

 - `lw`, `sw`
 - `beq`

-Notice that for the `addu` it is sufficient to generate the same control signals as the `add` operation.

 \* `not` is **not** an instruction, it is a _pseudo-op_, which means it can be implemented using other operations.
 Think about how you would implement it using the other operations.

 ### Producing the Waveform

-Once you've synthesized the code for the test-bench and the `aluControlUnit` and `controlUnit` modules, you can run the test-bench simulation script to make sure all the tests pass.
+Once you've synthesized the code for the test-bench and the `alu_control` and `control` modules, you can run the test-bench simulation script to make sure all the tests pass.
 This simluation run should produce the code to make a waveform.
 Use techniques you learned in the first lab to produce a waveform for this lab and save it as a PNG.